mizrael/davidguida.net/src/_posts/2020-07-28-how-to-dynamically-set-blob-name-in-an-azure-function.md

   - Azure Functions
   - message queues
 ---
 Hi All!
-Today we&#8217;re going to see how to dynamically set the blob name and write to it in an **Azure Function**.
+Today we're going to see how to dynamically set the blob name and write to it in an **Azure Function**.
 This is probably my first Azure article ever, and probably the first one of a long list 🙂

-I&#8217;ll probably end up writing something about **Azure** and **Event Sourcing** at some point, so if you&#8217;re interested don&#8217;t forget to take a look at my <a href="https://www.davidguida.net/event-sourcing-in-net-core-part-1-a-gentle-introduction/" target="_blank" aria-label="undefined (opens in a new tab)" rel="noreferrer noopener">other articles</a>.
+I'll probably end up writing something about **Azure** and **Event Sourcing** at some point, so if you're interested don't forget to take a look at my <a href="https://www.davidguida.net/event-sourcing-in-net-core-part-1-a-gentle-introduction/" target="_blank" aria-label="undefined (opens in a new tab)" rel="noreferrer noopener">other articles</a>.

-So, let&#8217;s suppose we have a nice Azure Function with a <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob?WT.mc_id=DOP-MVP-5003878" target="_blank" rel="noreferrer noopener">BlobTrigger</a>, meaning that the function will be triggered every time a file is uploaded to a specific Blob Container.
+So, let's suppose we have a nice Azure Function with a <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob?WT.mc_id=DOP-MVP-5003878" target="_blank" rel="noreferrer noopener">BlobTrigger</a>, meaning that the function will be triggered every time a file is uploaded to a specific Blob Container.

 <pre class="EnlighterJSRAW" data-enlighter-language="csharp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">[FunctionName("MyFancyFunction")]
 public static async Task Run([BlobTrigger("inbound/{name}", Connection = "AzureWebJobsStorage")] Stream inboundBlob, string name)